48-volt electrical system: Benefits

 Autonomous driving computer systems use around 2 kilowatts when including redundancy, which would consume the majority of a typical 3.5-kilowatt 12-volt system's available power alone; 48-volt systems would alleviate these power availability concerns.

-Another example is with the use of electric turbochargers, active suspension, and rear-wheel steering systems that have power requirements, and can potentially be more responsive and capable with a 48 V system.
+Another example is with the use of electric turbochargers, active suspension, steer-by-wire and rear-wheel steering systems that have power requirements, and can potentially be more responsive and capable with a 48 V system.